-The gcp:compute/snapshotIamMember:SnapshotIamMember resource, part of the Pulumi GCP provider, manages IAM permissions for Compute Engine snapshots by adding individual members to roles.
-This guide focuses on three approaches to IAM management and the differences between authoritative and non-authoritative control.
+The gcp:compute/snapshotIamMember:SnapshotIamMember resource, part of the Pulumi GCP provider, manages IAM permissions for Compute Engine snapshots by adding individual members to roles without affecting other members or roles.
+This guide focuses on three capabilities: adding single members, binding multiple members to roles, and replacing entire policies.

 Replace the entire IAM policy for a snapshot